 Although there is a little multi-tasking involved, this meal is pretty easy to throw together.

 First, get your lentils and rice cooking in a pot of water.
-Set a time to 45 minutes and forget about them.
+Set a timer to 45 minutes and forget about them.

 Once the Brussels are roasting in the oven, let’s caramelize some onions.
 It takes about 15 minutes to get a good caramelized onion.
 Just make sure your stove-top temperature is low enough so they are caramelizing rather than burning.
 Then again, there’s nothing wrong with a little burn on your onions.

-I’ve been eating this this Roasted Brussels Sprouts Buddha Bowl at least once a week all fall and winter long.
+I’ve been eating this Roasted Brussels Sprouts Vegan Buddha Bowl at least once a week all fall and winter long.
 Some of the reasons I love this meal are:

 - It’s quick & easy to make.
 Once you’ve got things prepped, on the stove, or in the oven you can sit back and relax.